Anacondas: Trail of Blood: Production

 The film was shot back-to-back with Anaconda 3: Offspring in Romania (Bucharest, Danube Delta, etc.).

 When the film was first announced, David Hasselhoff was slated to appear reprising his character of Stephen Hammett from the third film, but he does not appear.

 Reception

 DVD Verdict rated it 58/100 and called it "hugely boring".

+Crossover

+A crossover titled Lake Placid vs. Anaconda, was released in 2015.